Docs › Examples › Basics

 -simplify 5% keep-shapes \

 -simplify 5% keeps 5% of the original vertices using the default weighted Visvalingam algorithm. keep-shapes prevents simplification from wiping out very small polygons. -clean mops up any topology errors introduced by aggressive simplification.
-TopoJSON output is usually 2–5x smaller than the equivalent GeoJSON.
+TopoJSON output is usually 2–5x smaller than the equivalent GeoJSON; choose TopoJSON in the Export dialog or use -o format=topojson provinces.topojson in the CLI.

 Simplify multiple files with shared topology

-combine-files merges the inputs into one dataset before Mapshaper builds its arc topology, so vertices shared between layers stay shared after simplification — no gaps or overlaps along state/county boundaries.
-Each input still gets written back out as a separate file in out/.
-In the web app, add combine-files in the Advanced options field at import time to get the same behavior.
+When importing the files in the web app, add combine-files in the Advanced options field.
+This merges the inputs into one dataset before Mapshaper builds its arc topology, so vertices shared between layers stay shared after simplification — no gaps or overlaps along state/county boundaries.

 Repair topology errors